 COLLECTING A TAX LIABILITY

-The IRS has 10 years from the date of assessment to collect tax liabilities generated by a tax return.
+The IRS has 10 years from the date of assessment to collect tax liabilities generated by a tax return to be within the Tax Statute of Limitations.
 If the 10 year window has closed, a taxpayer may be entirely relieved of their tax liability.
 However, there are many exceptions to the 10-year rule that extend, or suspend, the running of the clock.
 The most common events that trigger such extension include:

 - Filing an Offer in Compromise